It is a drug with antibiotic properties that correspond to the group of azalides, which is derived from the macrolides.

 - Pains in the upper right part of the stomach.

-Intravenously, reactions such as anorexia, pain, inflammation in the injection area, paresthesia, rashes, visual disturbances, pruritus, dizziness, deafness, dysgeusia, vomiting, flatulence, dyspepsia, arthralgia, and fatigue can be experienced.
+Intravenously, reactions include anorexia, pain, inflammation in the injection area, paresthesia, rashes, visual disturbances, pruritus, dizziness, deafness, dysgeusia, vomiting, flatulence, dyspepsia, arthralgia, and fatigue can be experienced.

 A decrease in the lymphocyte count and the blood bicarbonate in the laboratory and an increase in eosinophils, basophils, monocytes, and neutrophils can occur.